Prescott College: Limited residency degree programs

 Students may also choose the limited residency program which allows one to attend a colloquium (or series of such) on campus once a year, work with a primary faculty adviser and a mentor(s) who is usually based in the student's home community.
 This allows for the student to study from home in a community based setting.
 Programs are offered for the bachelor's degree, the master's degree and even a Ph.D using this limited residency model.

 Degree plan

 Students design a degree plan by the beginning of their junior year.
-Prescott College students fulfill basic requirements (such as math and writing) and then design their Competence (like a major) and Breadth (like a minor).
-The degree plan is submitted to the student's Individual Graduation Committee (IGC) for review.
-The IGC consists of at least one faculty member, and another faculty member and a student if desired.
-The committee will then edit and suggest classes that are needed to enhance and complete the Competence and Breadth.
+Prescott College students fulfill basic requirements (such as math and writing) and then design their competence (like a major) and breadth (like a minor).
+The degree plan is submitted to the student's individual graduation committee (IGC) for review.
+The IGC consists of at least one faculty member and another faculty member and a student if desired.
+The committee will then edit and suggest classes that are needed to enhance and complete the plan.

 A student's course of study will fall under one of the following: Adventure Education (AE), Arts and Humanities (AH), Education (EDU), Environmental Studies and Sustainability (ESS), Psychology and Counseling (PSC) or Cultural and Regional Studies (CRS).

-Some examples of student degree plans would be: "Environmental Studies with a competence in Ecology and a breadth in Chemistry" or "Global Studies with a competence in Latin American Cultures and a breadth in Psychology".